MCP-Mirror/aindreyway_mcp-server-neurolora-p/mcpneurolora/templates/done.template.md

 # Completed Project Tasks

-This document tracks completed tasks and improvements in the MCP Server Neurolorap project.
+This document tracks completed tasks and improvements in the MCP Server NeuroLoRA project.
 Each item is categorized and includes completion details.

 ## Task Categories